-Permanent Faculty, Global Citizenship Program and ESLG
+Global Citizenship Program and English as Second Language Faculty

-Julianna Saldholm-Bark
+Julianna Sandholm-Bark

 Julianna Sandholm-Bark, PhD

-Head, Global Citizenship Program; Faculty, Current Art, Composition, First Year Seminar
+Head of Global Citizenship Program; Faculty, Current Art, Composition, First Year Seminar

 Julianna Bark is assistant professor and head of the Global Citizenship Program at Webster Geneva Campus.
 She holds a PhD in Art History from the Institute of Fine Art at New York University as well as a licence ès lettres in English, Art History and Photography from the University of Geneva.
 She has worked with several arts organizations in New York, Paris and Geneva.
 At Webster Geneva Campus she teaches Current Art, Advanced Composition and First Year Seminar.
 Her current research interests include digital art history and the mechanisms of value creation and measurement in the art market.